Justin Trudeau's Tribute To International Women's Day Is Pure Leadership Perfection

 Advertisement

-Trudeau has already backed up his words with actions: Today, he pledged $650 million (Canadian) to reproductive-rights initiatives worldwide, as well as programs that combat violence against women and forced marriage.
-This is happening against the backdrop of Trump's reinstating of the global gag rule, which blocks federal aid to organizations that provide abortion or abortion counseling — and in practice, also prevents them from providing a range of critical health and sexual-education services for women in developing countries.
+Trudeau has already backed up his words with actions: Today, he pledged £400 million to reproductive-rights initiatives worldwide, as well as programs that combat violence against women and forced marriage.
+This is happening against the backdrop of Trump's reinstating of the global gag rule, which blocks federal aid to organisations that provide abortion or abortion counselling — and in practice, also prevents them from providing a range of critical health and sexual-education services for women in developing countries.

 On #IWD2017, we celebrate the remarkable achievements women have made, & reaffirm our commitment to gender equality: https://t.co/ElKIQYJ7uK pic.twitter.com/ONRYXQu8G6— Justin Trudeau (@JustinTrudeau) March 8, 2017